Session 5/15Page 4/5 Topic B: Making a plan for a stimulating environment for babies and toddlers in the Secure Base Model

 In the rest of this session you will get a number of suggestions for practices and for adjusting them to your foster care.

-Perhaps you will need to repeat this for a number of times until you have developed a number of new practices.
+Perhaps you will need to repeat this a number of times until you have developed a number of new practices.
 When you make these changes, daily life may seem a little more chaotic and difficult to structure.

 SUGGESTIONS FOR IMPROVING STIMULATING ENVIRONMENTS